adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 - Castellano and McCaffrey (2017) proposed ranking SIMEX SGP estimates to address: |
   - excess variance from the SIMEX estimation process |
   - uniform distribution of SGPs |
-- Best of both worlds for aggregated and individual SGPs
+- Best of both worlds for aggregated and individual SGPs |
-- Ranked SIMEX values added to SGP computation in 2017 (version 1.7-0.2)
+- Ranked SIMEX values added to SGP computation in 2017 (version 1.7-0.2) |

 ---
 ###  Ranked SIMEX SGPs

-- Unlike SGP/SIMEX calculation in SGP package Castellano and McCaffrey:
+Unlike SGP/SIMEX calculation in SGP package Castellano and McCaffrey:
 - Used closed-form equations to estimate SIMEX SGPs |
   + No simulation/extrapolation, quantile regression, etc. |
   + Make assumptions about data and ME structures that we don't |
-- Provided them with continuous SIMEX SGP values |
+- Produces continuous SIMEX SGP values |
-  + Re-ranking integer values from the SGP calculations did not lead to hoped for changes |
+  + Re-ranking integer values from the SGP calculations ... not impressive |

 ---
 ###  Ranked SIMEX SGPs

-Adaptations to the SGP/SIMEX framework:
+*Adaptations to the SGP/SIMEX framework:*
 - Need continuous values of SIMEX SGPs |
   - Add 10X more percentile values |
-    + **At least** 10X longer - not tenable |
+    + *At least* 10X longer - not tenable |
   - Calculate arithmetic midpoints (8) between the SIMEX estimates of the predicted scores |
     + Much faster and similar results

 ---
 ###  Ranked SIMEX SGPs - Results

+Uggghhh  PDF don't render on GitPitch...

 ![Image-Absolute](./img/Math_G8_Marginal_Distributions-1_Prior.pdf)